 Electrolux publishes financial data quarterly and yearly.
 You can view the data for a number of years, as well as download it in excel format.
 Key figures are being updated on a quarterly basis.Read more

-Electrolux aims to increase the share of sales of growth markets, while continuing to strengthen its position in core markets.
 For simplification purposes, the global market for household appliances can be split into two parts.
-In mature markets (Western Europe, North America, Japan and Australia/New Zealand), population growth is low and sales are dominated by replacement products.
-However, emerging markets (Africa, the Middle East, Eastern Europe, Latin America, Southeast Asia and China) are characterized by rapidly rising standards of living and a large number of new households being able to invest in appliances and other household products.
+In the mature markets (Western Europe, North America, Japan and Australia/New Zealand), population growth is low and sales are dominated by replacement products.
+However, growth markets (Africa, the Middle East, Eastern Europe, Latin America, Southeast Asia and China) are characterized by rapidly rising living standards and a large number of new households being able to invest in appliances and other household products.

 The graphs below show the market development for appliances in Europe and North America.

 |Electrolux Annual Report 2016 – Market overview 2017 - Language: English||2017||English|

 Electrolux applies International Financial Reporting Standards (IFRS) as adopted by the European Union.
 Electrolux interim report has been prepared in accordance with IAS 34, Interim Financial Reporting, and ÅRL, the Swedish Annual Accounts Act...Read more

 Electrolux interim report includes financial measures as required by the financial reporting framework applicable to Electrolux, which is based on IFRS.
 In addition, there are other measures and indicators that are used to follow-up,...Read more